MichaIng/DietPi-Docs/docs/software/hardware_projects.md

 === "Run test script"

-    Once you create a project in the iOS/Android app, replace the following with your auth code, then run the command:
+    Once you create a project in the iOS/Android app, replace the following with your `auth code`, then run the command:
     `blynk-client Replace_With_Your_Auth_Code`

 === "Update to the latest version"